aquevedo93/US_Power_Sector/README.md

 ## To Do:

-Use a instrumental variable regression to analyze the effect of changing fuel prices on intensity of goal generation.
+Use an instrumental variable regression to analyze the effect of changing fuel prices on the percentage of coal generation (dependance on coal for energy production) in the US.

 ## Data
 https://catalyst.coop/pudl/